What Counts as Information?

 Paul Kocher’s Discovery

-For decades after the beeping safe, cryptographers believed they had learned the lesson.
+For decades, cryptographers believed they had learned the lesson.
 Don’t leak partial information.
 Make verification all-or-nothing.

 In 1996, a twenty-three-year-old cryptographer named Paul Kocher published a paper that redrew the boundaries of information security.
 He showed that even when software reveals nothing explicitly, the time it takes to compute is itself a channel.